 What Is Judicial Clemency?

-Under Texas law, there are certain cases where a judge may set aside a defendant’s criminal conviction while they are still serving a term of community supervision (i.e., probation).
-This is informally known in legal circles as “judicial clemency,” although that exact term is not used in the law.
+There are certain cases where a judge may set aside a defendant’s criminal conviction while they are still serving a term of community supervision.
+In legal circles, this is known as “judicial clemency”.
+However, that exact term is not used in the law.
 As the Texas Court of Criminal Appeals explained in a 2002 decision, Cuellar v.
 State, judicial clemency may occur when “a trial judge believes that a person on community supervision is completely rehabilitated and is ready to re-take his place as a law-abiding member of society.”

 The decision to grant judicial clemency is completely within the discretion of the trial judge.
 In other words, a defendant does not earn the “right” to judicial clemency based on good behavior while on probation.
-After all, if a person is on probation, they are expected to abide by all of the terms and conditions of their release regardless.
+If someone is on probation, they must follow all the rules of their release.

-Below is a brief explanation of the judicial clemency process, including the cases where it is not an option, and how judicial clemency differs from other forms of clemency or pardon under Texas law.
+Below is a brief explanation of the judicial clemency process.
+It includes cases where it is not an option.
+Also discussed is how judicial clemency differs from other forms of clemency or pardon under Texas law.

 The Basics of Judicial Clemency

-Although the term “judicial clemency” is not used in any statute, it is based on a specific law, specifically Article 42A.701 of the Texas Code of Criminal Procedure.
+The term “judicial clemency” is not used in any statute.
+It is based on a specific law Article 42A.701 of the Texas Code of Criminal Procedure.
 This article addresses situations where a defendant convicted of a criminal offense may seek a “reduction or termination” of his or her probation.

 By law, a defendant is only eligible to seek a reduction or termination after “satisfactorily” completing at least one-third of their original probation term or at least two years, whichever is less.
-For example, if a defendant is sentenced to serve three years community supervision, she could ask for a reduction or termination after just one year.
-A defendant may also request judicial clemency after completing the full term of his or her probation, but this typically must be done within 30 days of the end of community supervision.
+If given three years of community supervision, a defendant can ask for a reduction or to stop it after only one year.
+A defendant may also request judicial clemency after completing the full term of his or her probation.
+This typically must be done within 30 days of the end of community supervision.

 Once a defendant requests a review of their probation, the judge must notify the district attorney.
-The judge will then conduct a review to decide whether or not the defendant has successfully complied with their probation.
+The judge will then conduct a review to decide whether or not the defendant has successfully completed their probation.

-If the court does decide to discharge the defendant from community supervision, the judge must then decide whether or not to “set aside” the original conviction, i.e. grant judicial clemency.
-This applies to both guilty pleas entered voluntarily by the defendant and jury verdicts following a trial.
-If clemency is granted, it has the legal effect of dismissing “the accusation, complaint, information, or indictment against the defendant.”
+If the court does decide to release the defendant from community supervision, the judge must decide whether or not to “set aside” the original conviction.
+This applies to both guilty pleas entered by the defendant and jury verdicts following a trial.
+If someone is granted clemency, it means that the case against them is dismissed by law.
 The defendant is then “released from all penalties and disabilities resulting from the offense.”

 Now, this does not completely erase the defendant’s criminal record in the way an expunction would.
-There is still a public record of the original arrest, but the case will be listed as “dismissed” and not resulting in a conviction.
-And proof of the original conviction (or guilty plea) will still be available to the court in the event the defendant is convicted of a future crime.
+There is still a public record of the original arrest.
+But the case will be listed as “dismissed” and not resulting in a conviction.
+The court can still see the old conviction (or guilty plea) if the defendant commits another crime.
 Texas officials may also consider the arrest in making certain occupational licensing decisions regarding the defendant.

-On the other hand, judicial clemency can restore a person’s legal right to possess and carry firearms under Texas law.
+On the other hand, judicial clemency can restore someone’s legal right to possess and carry firearms under Texas law.
 Indeed, this was the subject of the Cuellar case.
 The defendant pleaded guilty to felony drug possession in 1976.
 A judge set aside the conviction in 1981 after the defendant completed his five-year community supervision term.
-Fifteen years later, the defendant was charged with “unlawful possession of a firearm by a felon.”
-But the Court of Criminal Appeals held that since the conviction was set aside, it did not bar the defendant from owning a gun.
+The defendant got charged with having a gun unlawfully after fifteen years.
+The Court of Criminal Appeals said the defendant can own a gun even with a prior conviction.

 When Is Judicial Clemency in Texas Not an Option?

-Although most felony convictions can be set aside under the process discussed above, the law does not permit the use of judicial clemency for the following crimes:
+Most felony convictions can be set aside under the process discussed above.
+However, the law does not permit the use of judicial clemency for the following crimes: